commercionetwork/Amadeo/README.md

 # Amadeo
-Amadeo is a starter/example Flutter project to let anyone create a Signature app on Commercio.network
+Amadeo is a starter/cookbook Flutter project to let anyone create on Commercio.network a:

+* Auth app
+* eID app
+* eDelivery app
+* eSignature app
+* Token App
+* KYC app

-It provides a set of ready-made easy-to-modifiy elements to build any solution to any Document problem.
+How?
+Commercio provides a set of ready-made easy-to-modifiy visual elements to build any solution to any document problem.

 * CommercioAccount
 * CommercioID
 * CommercioDocs
 * CommercioSign
 * CommercioMint
 * CommercioMembership

+Amadeo in not a production ready app.
+You need to fork it and create your own vision...

 ## Screenshots